 Ultimately the project raises questions for me about the city's understandings of culture and to consider its potential for transforming cities and for participatory governance.
 Research on Newtown as a cultural space, allows me to think about urban cultural policy, cultural planning and other spatio-cultural projects (clusters, districts, flagship initiatives, culture as a tool for urban regeneration) in South Africa in particular in new generative ways.
 My interest is to understand the potential of cultural clusters beyond the economic, to understand their potential in advancing a more just city.

-Its important, I believe, to share writing on Newtown.
-Other than academic research conducted on it, most of what is available on the net about this old cultural district in Newtown tends to be regurgitated press releases and celebratory articles that are often a-historical.
-So over the course of the coming year, I will be posting occasional pieces on the initiative.
+Its important, I believe, to share writing on Newtown, so over the course of the coming year, I will be posting occasional pieces on the initiative.
 Some are relevant to my study, while others seek to document an important story that has not been told in a more public ways previously.